Sam-Max/plugin.video.jacktook/README.md

 **Note**:

-- You can deploy Prowlarr and Jackett either on local or on a remote server.
-- You can deploy the Torrest service either on local or on a remote server or use the built-in torrent service from addon that runs on localhost.
+- You can deploy the Torrest service either on local or on a remote server or use the built-in Torrest service of Torrest addon that runs on localhost.

 ## Installation of this addon (Jackewlarr)